keivinonline/100days-of-blockchain/README.md

 - gone through examples of classic JS vs modern JS loops (let X of object)

 # day 4
-- learned Rest/Spread syntax which is similar to python's star notation
+- learned Rest/Spread syntax for multi vars
-- more string methods like padstart, split(all time fav in python) and trim
+- more string methods like padstart, split and trim
 - halfway through exercises which covered sorting, in-place replacement and composite functions with ifs and for